VictoriaShyika/HTML_CSS_JS_Learning/README.md

-### This repository is my HTML, CSS and JavaScript study notes.
+### This repository is my HTML, CSS and JavaScript study notes and exercises.
 ***